theassassin0128/hopeless-bot/README.md

+# ‼️On Hold For Next Few Months‼️

 > [!IMPORTANT]
 > This is **_rebuild_** branch.
-Its more like the new base for rebuilding the bot with new structure and classes with advance feature and some of the old lagacy features as well with updated code. _Just remeber this_ that the code here will be changed or get updated without any notice.
+Its more like the new base for rebuilding the bot with new structure and classes with advance feature and some of the old lagacy features from [Node](https://github.com/theassassin0128/Node) as well with updated code. _Just remeber this_ that the code here will be changed or get updated without any notice.
 So, keep that in mind when using it to run your bot.
-Anyway best regards for using the code in this repo.
-Motivate me by simply giving a star.
-Wait for _a few weeks_ for the rebuild to be completed.
 Untill then goodbye.

 <center><img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=200&section=header&text=HOPELESS%20BOT&fontSize=80&fontAlignY=35&animation=twinkling&fontColor=gradient" /></center>